Claims of sectarian motives in nine Hindu deaths falter under scrutiny

 In the days leading up to the government’s overthrow, the police—implicated in the deaths of hundreds of protesters—became primary targets of public fury.
 On August 18th, police headquarters announced that 44 officers had been killed during the unrest, with only six being non-Muslims, according to an official document.

 Among the slain was Sub-Inspector Santosh Chowdhury, a Hindu officer stationed at Baniachong Police Station in Habiganj.
-Just hours after Sheikh Hasina fled the country, a mob surrounded the police station, demanding justice for three individuals – including an underaged – killed by police earlier that day.
+Just hours after Sheikh Hasina fled the country, a mob surrounded the police station, demanding justice for three individuals – including a preschooler – killed by police earlier that day.
 During this upheaval, Chowdhury was beaten to death.
 The Unity Council classified his death as a communally motivated killing.

 In its report, the organisation cited information about Chowdhury from Desh Rupantor, a national vernacular newspaper.
 However, the report itself did not indicate any religious motivation behind the incident.